Summary

 Scissors are used to cut through or blunt-dissect tissue and materials.

-- Shape: varying lengths and curves (straight, curved, or angled) are used depending on the depth and position of the tissue
+- Shape: Varying lengths and shapes (straight, curved, or angled) are used depending on the depth and position of the tissue.

 -